 Feedback: I will reply to all messages or emails within 24 hours during the week; 48 hours on the weekend.
-I will grade your Journals and Essays within two weeks.
-Quizzes and Exams will be graded automatically.
+I will grade your Journals, Discussions, and Essays within two weeks.
+Quizzes and Exams will be graded within two weeks or automatically.